The holiday deals have already started. That means holiday spending is already underway. Learn 7 simple ways to spend smarter this season.

 With shoppers planning to spend an average of $967 during the holiday season, there’s no doubt this is an expensive time of year.
 If it would help to spread the spending dollars out a bit, consider delaying gift-giving with some circles until after the holidays.
 Many families do so already due to busy schedules.

-“A lot of sales happen after Christmas, and you would be able to take advantage of those,” Wood says.
+“A lot of sales happen after Christmas, and you would be able to take advantage of those,” Wood said.

-If you want to spend more on an experiential gift, you can simply delay the experience, Wood suggests.
+If you want to spend more on an experiential gift, you can simply delay the experience, she suggested.

-“Maybe you want to bring them to an indoor water park,” she says.
+“Maybe you want to bring them to an indoor water park,” she said.
 “You can schedule it out to spread your costs out over time.”

 It’s easy to fall into a cycle of taking out a small loan for holiday spending and repaying that debt after the holidays.
 Break the cycle by opening a Holiday Club savings account now so you can start automatically putting away money for next year.